Legoless/LegoCV/README.md

 }
 ```

-More examples can be found in the sample project.
+More examples, including Swift playgrounds can be found in the sample project.

 ## Documentation